espocrm/documentation/docs/administration/workflows.md

 Target for a triggered workflow can be substitued with a related record.

-Note: For sequential workflows it's usually more reasonable to utilize [BPM tool](bpm.md).
+Note: For complex logic it can be more reasonable to utilize [BPM tool](bpm.md) rather than Workflows.

 ### Run Service Action